ibm-cloud-docs/monitoring/chage_container_agent.md

 * The 10 most recent log files are kept.
 The date-stamp that is appended to the filename is used to determine which files to keep.
 * Valid log levels are: *none*, *error*, *warning*, *info*, *debug*, *trace*
 * The default log level is *info*, where an entry is created for each aggregated metrics transmission to the backend servers, once per second, in addition to entries for any warnings and errors.
 * You can customize the type of log and the entries that are collected by configuring the Sysdig agent configuration file **/opt/draios/etc/dragent.yaml**.
-After you edit the file, you must restart the agent at the shell with `service dragent restart` to activate the changes.
+After you edit the file, you must restart the agent at the shell with `docker restart sysdig-agent` to activate the changes.

 | Use cases                                     | Log section entry           |
 |-----------------------------------------------|-----------------------------|